Welcome to today's edition of the Rush 24-7 podcast.

 Well, I mean, they got sick, but they didn't die out.

-They has text of the Well, the well, one of the Okay, Snerdley, everybody wants to do show but me.
+The Aztecs did a, well, one of the okay, snerdly, everybody wants to do this show but me.

-He forgets it all of them came here.
+He forgets that all of them came here.

-But this but it took a hundred years for the disease to wipe everybody out.
+But it took 100 years for the disease to wipe everybody out.

-And in one other population group, the Mayans of the Aztecs had 12 million when the conquistadores arrived, and one and a half million when it was too late to do anything about it.
+And one other population group, the Mayans or the Aztecs, they had 12 million when the conquistadores arrived and one and a half million when it was too late to do anything about it.

 And it's just, damn it, this is not fair.